Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/unified_ide_project.md

 4. For the **Component location** specify the workspace (default value)
 5. Click Next to open the *Configuration File* page

-The *Configuration File* lets you specify commands for building and running the HLS component as described in [*v++ Mode HLS*](https://docs.xilinx.com/r/en-US/ug1553-vitis-ide/v-Mode-HLS).
-You can specify a new empty file, an existing config file, or generate a config file from an existing HLS project as described in [*Creating an HLS Component*](https://docs.xilinx.com/r/en-US/ug1553-vitis-ide/Creating-an-HLS-Component).
+The *Configuration File* lets you specify commands for building and running the HLS component as described in [*HLS Config File Commands*](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug1399-vitis-hls&resourceid=azw1690243984459).
+You can specify a new empty file, an existing config file, or generate a config file from an existing HLS project as described in [*Creating an HLS Component*](https://docs.xilinx.com/access/sources/dita/topic?Doc_Version=2023.2%20English&url=ug1399-vitis-hls&resourceid=yzz1661583719823).

  ![HLS Component](./images/unified-hls-component2.png)